VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/price-lists/adding-editing-removing-prices.md

 <img src="../../../assets/images/docs/008-choose-item.PNG" />

-**List price** - often this is MSRP (ManufacturerвЂ™s Suggested Retail Price).
+**List price** - often this is MSRP (Manufacturers Suggested Retail Price).
 If this is the only price list entry for the product, this price will be the default price.

 **Sale price** - the price you offer this product in your store for.